-Since winning the show, Grandma of eight Nancy has made multiple TV appearances such as on The One Show, appearances at food shows up and down the country, and now runs a blog where she posts her baking recipes.
-This is one of her best...
+Since winning the show, Grandma-of-eight Nancy has made multiple TV appearances such as on The One Show, as well appearances at food shows up and down the country, and now runs a blog where she posts her baking recipes.

 Nancy says: “I can never get enough of these two flavours and this is a simple tart, but will always impress.
 You will need a 20cm flan ring 5cm deep.”

 2 ½ oz butter chilled and cut into dice

 1tbsp icing sugar